freewind-demos/typescript-pollyjs-intercept-xhr-mock-response-in-browser-demo/README.md

-TypeScript Pollyjs Intercept "fetch" and Mock Response in Browser Demo
+TypeScript Pollyjs Intercept "xhr" and Mock Response in Browser Demo
 =======================================================================

-Use Pollyjs to intercept `window.fetch` and return mock response in browser.
+Use Pollyjs to intercept `xhr` and return mock response in browser.

 ```
 npm install